 "How a privileged kid got shafted, worked his way back up, got shafted again, got back up again, was forgotten, but then rose to the top, bringing life and hope for himself, his family, and his community. "

 ON KAURNA LAND

-We acknowledge that we gather, live, work and play on the lands of the Kaurna people.
-We pay our respect to Elders past, present, and emerging and acknowledge the Kaurna people’s continuing cultural and spiritual connection to this land.
-We know that the privilege we enjoy came at great cost to others, that sovereignty was never ceded and that injustice continues to this day.
-We commit ourselves to reconciliation and to walking together with Aboriginal and Torres Strait Islander peoples in a spirit of harmony.
+relationship with the land, sea, waterways, and sky.
+We pay our respect to Elders past and present, and extend that respect to all Aboriginal and Torres Strait Islander peoples here today.
+We know that the privilege we enjoy came at great cost to others, that sovereignty was never ceded, and that injustice continues to this day.
+We commit ourselves to reconciliation, and to recognising Kaurna people in our words, actions and placemaking.